What You Shouldn’t Do During the Divorce Process

 Last but not least, you shouldn’t try to handle the divorce process by yourself.
 A divorce lawyer will be more knowledgeable about Texas laws.
 They can help mediate between you and your soon-to-be-former-spouse on issues such as alimony, child custody, and division of assets.
 A divorce lawyer is there to make sure your rights are protected and not taken advantage of.

 When you’ve decided to move forward with a divorce, you need someone to advocate for your rights.
 They should help guide you through every step of the process.
-Sarina D. Hager of the Hager Law Firm is just that attorney.
+Sarina D. Hager of Hager Law is just that attorney.
 With nearly 30 years of practice under her belt, Attorney Hager has represented countless families in their divorce cases and navigated complex family law issues relating to child custody, support, and the division of assets.
 Call her today at (903) 466-0001 to schedule a consultation.